 As we hear more news in relation to security incidents and data breaches, a stronger spotlight is being placed on the importance of secure coding.
 What is secure coding?
 What role does it play in an organization’s security stature?
 The answers to these questions are important when considering the security landscape of an organization.

 When developers are learning to code, they are exposed to the “coding convention” for a specific programming language.
 These coding guidelines cover common issues that impact the readability and maintainability of the code, such as line length, indentation, commenting, and naming of variables.
 For example in C#, the convention for naming a method parameter is to use camelCase.
 Some coding conventions are related to ensuring the security of code, such as limiting the access that the code has to sensitive data resources.

-Secure coding relies on standards, or a set of uniform guidelines that software developers can apply to their code to provide safeguards against security vulnerabilities.
-The secure coding standards are set by the project or organization rather than going by what the programmer is familiar with in terms of information security issues.
+In development when a convention or guideline can be applied across multiple programming languages, it becomes a standard.
+Secure coding relies on standards, or a set of uniform guidelines that software developers can apply to their code, to provide safeguards against security vulnerabilities.
+The secure coding standards are set by a larger body or organization, rather than by programming language or project.

 Why is Secure Coding Necessary for Organizations?

 Development has become more complex.
 Many applications require multiple programming languages to perform the numerous tasks required to provide the user-friendly, rapid responses across multiple platforms consumers have come to expect.
 Multiple types of developers – e.g., web, mobile, front-end, back-end database, embedded systems, and cloud – may be required to complete a project.
 With each of these having their own coding conventions, it is essential there is a shared security standard across these stacks to ensure that they interface securely between each other and with the end user.

 By having one unified set of standards, it is easier to define security protocols.
 Moreover, an entire community of web coders, project managers, security researchers and other thought leaders contribute to secure coding standards to provide their unique perspectives.